-You will be told which hospital and department to go to when your appointment is booked.
-Your baby may be weighed.

-When available, the frenulotomist (a midwife trained in frenulotomy or a paediatrician) will meet with you and your baby to introduce themselves.
-They will ask about your feeding history and ask what feeding problems you and your baby are having.
-They will then explain the procedure fully and you can ask questions.
-If you are happy with what has been discussed you will be asked to sign the consent form on your baby's behalf.

-If the frenulotomist decides there is no benefit to having the procedure, the reasons will be explained at the time; the frenulotomist will not perform a procedure if they feel it is not within their remit.
-They will discuss other options available to you.

-You can stay with your baby during their procedure or you can wait in another room if you wish.
+- You will be told which hospital and department to go to when your appointment is booked. - Your baby may be weighed. - The tongue-tie practitioner will meet with you and your baby to introduce themselves.
+The tongue-tie practitioner is a midwife trained in frenulotomy or a paediatrician. - They will ask about your feeding history and what feeding problems you and your baby are having. - They will explain the procedure fully and you can ask questions. - If you are happy with what has been discussed, you will be asked to sign the consent form on your baby's behalf. - A full assessment of your baby's mouth will take place.
+This helps the tongue-tie practitioner to find out if the procedure will help your baby. - If the tongue-tie practitioner does not feel the procedure will help your baby, they will explain why.
+They will discuss the options available to you.
+Feeding support will be offered at this appointment. - If the tongue-tie practitioner feels the procedure will help your baby, they will explain why.
+If you agree and the tongue-tie practitioner is happy that it is safe, the procedure will then take place. - You can stay with your baby during their procedure or you can wait in another room if you wish.